Back to Case Studies

 Two designs were printed using CMG Tech-X 316L stainless steel filament on a 3DGence MP260x printer.

 Due to the intricacy required for the blinds, CMG Technologies’ metal 3D printing process was the perfect option for prototyping.
 The sintered blinds had a dimensional tolerance of within 0.5-1% of the required dimensions, confirming the accuracy of the sintering process.
-Also, the parts fulfilled the requirement of being compatible with a 2.5mm Allen key.
+The parts also fulfilled the requirement of being compatible with a 2.5mm Allen key.

-Following thorough testing of the blinds by CMG Technologies and Raaft, a final design was confirmed for MIM production.
+Following thorough testing of the blinds by CMG Technologies and the client, a final design was confirmed for MIM production.
 Now, more than 15,000 blinds are manufactured using MIM with maximum client satisfaction.

 MIM produced part